Fighter aircraft: History

 Air-to-air missiles largely replaced guns and rockets in the early 1960s since both were believed unusable at the speeds being attained, however the Vietnam War showed that guns still had a role to play, and most fighters built since then are fitted with cannon (typically between 20 and 30 mm in caliber) in addition to missiles.
 Most modern combat aircraft can carry at least a pair of air-to-air missiles.

 In the 1970s, turbofans replaced turbojets, improving fuel economy enough that the last piston engine support aircraft could be replaced with jets, making multi-role combat aircraft possible.
 Honeycomb structures began to replace milled structures, and the first composite components began to appear on components subjected to little stress.

 With the steady improvements in computers, defensive systems have become increasingly efficient.
 To counter this, stealth technologies have been pursued by the United States, Russia, India and China.
 The first step was to find ways to reduce the aircraft's reflectivity to radar waves by burying the engines, eliminating sharp corners and diverting any reflections away from the radar sets of opposing forces.
 Various materials were found to absorb the energy from radar waves, and were incorporated into special finishes that have since found widespread application.
 Composite structures have become widespread, including major structural components, and have helped to counterbalance the steady increases in aircraft weight—most modern fighters are larger and heavier than World War II medium bombers.

 Because of the importance of air superiority, since the early days of aerial combat armed forces have constantly competed to develop technologically superior fighters and to deploy these fighters in greater numbers, and fielding a viable fighter fleet consumes a substantial proportion of the defense budgets of modern armed forces.

 The global combat aircraft market was worth $45.75 billion in 2017 and is projected by Frost & Sullivan at $47.2 billion in 2026: 35% modernization programs and 65% aircraft purchases, dominated by the Lockheed Martin F-35 with 3,000 deliveries over 20 years.

 Classification

 A fighter aircraft is primarily designed for air-to-air combat.
 A given type may be designed for specific combat conditions, and in some cases for additional roles such as air-to-ground fighting.
-Historically the British Royal Flying Corps and Royal Air Force referred to them as "scouts" until the early 1920s, while the U.S. Army called them "pursuit" aircraft until the late 1940s.
+Historically the British Royal Flying Corps and Royal Air Force referred to them as "scouts" until the early 1920s, while the U.S. Army called them "pursuit" aircraft until the late 1940s (using the designation P, as in Curtiss P-40 Warhawk, Republic P-47 Thunderbolt and Bell P-63 Kingcobra).
 The UK changed to calling them fighters in the 1920s, while the US Army did so in the 1940s.
 A short-range fighter designed to defend against incoming enemy aircraft is known as an interceptor.